How to become a Chinese Translator?

 Copywriters offer most of these services.
 Still, creative translators can perform these tasks and earn more than translators.

-Is a Chinese translator a promising career?
+Is a career as a Chinese translator promising?

 The translation is an exciting career choice for many reasons.
 So, let’s take a closer look!